Join the Movement - Sign the Delay Manifesto 📑

 Fizz has this process figured out better.
 The chances of users joining schools they don’t belong to are rather low.
 But once students are in and connected to their school, that’s when the real trouble begins.

-What else do Parents need to know about Fizz?
+What Do Parents Need to Know about Fizz?

 It’s not all fun and games.
-A recent article from the Wall Street Journal highlighted how Fizz is causing social problems across high schools and universities alike.
+An article from the Wall Street Journal highlighted how Fizz is causing social problems across high schools and universities alike.

 “Fizz, a private message board for colleges and high schools, opened to students at Vermont’s largest high school in May.
 Within hours, posts went from jokes and memes to public shaming of students and speculation about teachers’ sex lives.
 It caused more havoc than the principal had seen in his nine years on the job.”